thestretivibity/blueDimond/README.md

   To run the server while saving changes (recommneded) --install `sudo npm install -g --force nodemon` then you can start the server while listening on changes (like user regestration) by running the server through `nodemon server.js`
-- o to second Terminal window and type `npm start`
+- Go to second Terminal window and type `npm start`

 DONE!